 • Self-Awareness: Understanding your strengths (creativity, intellect) alongside areas to manage (organization, social skills).

-• Therapies and Coaching:
+• 2e adults and Therapy and Coaching:

 • Executive functioning coaching for ADHD.